 REPORT 1 (adult findings): Crime, policing and stop and search: Black perspectives in context

-REPORT 2 (children findings): Forgotten voices: Policing, stop and search and the perspectives of Black children
+REPORT 2 (child findings): Forgotten voices: Policing, stop and search and the perspectives of Black children

 An independent national task force must be set up to bring about wholesale changes in the way police in England and Wales use stop-and-search powers, particularly around public confidence and disproportionality - that’s the principal recommendation from our latest report.